Paul-Oat/Paul-Oat.github.io/University/Year1/Software2/SD.md

 ### Overall Result
 B

 #### Comments
 Failing to do the fundamentals here costs you greatly.
-My darts program imo is great but I never included the basic requirements which cost me.
+Include the basic requirements.